Mark Hardy (ice hockey): NHL career

 Hardy was born in Switzerland where his father, Lea was playing professional hockey before moving to Montreal as a child.
-He played four seasons of junior in the Quebec Major Junior Hockey League for the Montreal Juniors and was selected 30th overall by the Los Angeles Kings at the 1979 NHL Entry Draft.
+He played four seasons of junior in the Quebec Major Junior Hockey League for the Montreal Juniors and was selected 30th overall by the Los Angeles Kings at the 1979 NHL entry draft.

 Hardy is ranked third in all-time scoring by a Los Angeles Kings defenceman.
 He played 915 career NHL games, scoring 62 goals and 306 assists for 368 points while adding 1293 penalty minutes.
 His best offensive season was the 1984–85 season when he set career highs with 14 goals and 53 points.

-In 1992–93, Hardy and the Kings went to the Stanley Cup Finals for the first time in Kings' history.
-Hardy delivered what was called at the time an "iconic hit" in Game 3, when the Kings were down 3-0 in the second, putting Montreal Canadiens' Mike Keane through the boards with enough force to disrupt two panes of glass to change the momentum of the game.
+In 1992–93, Hardy and the Kings went to the Stanley Cup Final for the first time in Kings' history.
+Hardy delivered what was called at the time an "iconic hit" in game three, when the Kings were down 3-0 in the second, putting Montreal Canadiens' Mike Keane through the boards with enough force to disrupt two panes of glass to change the momentum of the game.
 The Kings scored three second-period goals, but lost 4-3 in overtime.